randyjcress/pii-analyzer/README.md

 - **Detailed Reporting**: Comprehensive statistics on processed files and found entities
 - **Export Capabilities**: Export results to JSON format for compatibility with other tools
 - **Command-Line Interface**: Robust CLI with many customization options
+- **Detached Mode**: Run processes in the background that survive SSH disconnections
+- **Process Management**: List and follow logs of detached processes

 ## Getting Started